sapphi-red/parallel-js-plugin-experiment/research-for-design.md

 - `astroFileToCompileMetadataWeakMap` in `astro:build`
   - It seems it needs to be shared: https://github.com/withastro/astro/blob/498866c8f244144a670546d9261d76ca1c290251/packages/astro/src/vite-plugin-astro/index.ts#L71-L73
 - `cache`(SFC Descriptor cache)/`hmrCache`/`prevCache`/`clientCache`(script block cache)/`ssrCache`/`typeDepToSFCMap` in `@vitejs/plugin-vue`, `VitePluginSvelteCache` in `@sveltejs/vite-plugin-svelte`, `transformedOutputs` in `@builder.io/qwik`, `cachedSources` in `@marko/vite`
-  - plugin-vue heavily relies on the fact that it runs in a single thread and uses cache in many places.
+  - plugin-vue relies heavily on the fact that it runs in a single thread and uses cache in many places.
 For example, `handleHotUpdate` uses the previous descriptor and the current descriptor.
-In this `handleHotUpdate` case, the same file needs to be always handled by the same worker to work.
-Another way is to storing the descriptor to the module `meta`; this only works if the descriptor is serializable though.
+In this `handleHotUpdate` case, the same file always needs to be handled by the same worker to work.
+Another way is to store the descriptor in the module `meta`, but this only works if the descriptor is serializable.

 ### (A6) Plugins that runs heavy thread-unsafe functions

 ESLint and TypeScript are heavy, but cannot be parallelized efficiently.
-I guess running it in all threads will cause many duplicated work without not much improvement.
-In this case, I guess running in a single thread different from the main thread is effective.
-That would avoid duplicated work and reduce precious main thread CPU time.
+I guess running it in all threads will cause a lot of duplicated work without not much improvement.
+In this case, I guess running it in a single thread different from the main thread is effective.
+This would avoid duplicated work and save precious main thread CPU time.

 Examples: `ESLint` in `@rollup/plugin-eslint`/`vite-plugin-eslint`, TypeScript in `@rollup/plugin-typescript`/`vite-plugin-dts`/`@joshwooding/vite-plugin-react-docgen-typescript`/`rollup-plugin-typescript2`/`rollup-plugin-dts`, vanilla-extract compiler in `@vanilla-extract/vite-plugin`, unocss context in `@unocss/vite`

 ### (A7) Direct plugin communication ([`api.*`](https://rollupjs.org/plugin-development/#direct-plugin-communication))

-There's two ways of using `api.*`.
+There are two ways to use `api.*`.
 The first way is to expose a function or data under `api` and let other plugins access that.
 The second way is to tell other plugins to expose a function or data under `api` and access all plugins with that.

 Examples: